Upcoming Events

 STEFAN SCHATZ was born in New York City.
 After training early on as a classical percussionist, Stefan went on to study jazz at the New School in New York.
 Stefan has worked with Dakota Staton, Jon Hendricks, Jane Monheit, Arnie Lawrence, Herman Foster, Teddy Charles, and Freddie Redd, and has toured internationally with the Chris Byars/Ari Roland Quartet, Manhattan Tap, and the Mark Morris Dance Group.
 He has played on television and film soundtracks, commercials, numerous albums, and in several Broadway shows.
 Stefan was a three-time recipient of the US State Department's “Rhythm Road: American Music Abroad” Program, and traveled to over forty different countries representing the US by playing jazz.
 Stefan participated in the Grammy Award for his drumming on the album "High Wide & Handsome: The Charlie Poole Project," by Loudon Wainwright III.
 In 2019, Stefan made his debut playing drums with Wynton Marsalis & the Lincoln Center Jazz Orchestra, alongside jazz greats McCoy Tyner and Charles McPherson.

-Dave Mosick Jazz Guitarist - Brings their beautiful tone, exquisite technique and a deft touch, and high-quality musicianship to Godfrey's.
+Dave Mosick Jazz Guitarist - Brings his beautiful tone, exquisite technique and a deft touch, and high-quality musicianship to Godfrey’s Bakery Cafe.

 Jazz Night ft.
 Out for a Spin